 PCOM and GA-PCOM have a limited number of full and partial scholarships available during the application cycle.
 You are not required to file a FAFSA and the submission of a separate scholarship application is not required.

-There are no separate applications.
+There are no separate applications for financial need scholarships.
 If you are awarded a financial need scholarship, it will appear on your Nucleus Financial Aid Checklist as part of your financial aid award summary.

 View our Financial Aid Handbook for a list of institutional and external scholarships.